eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 on rules marked `warn` are used when in this mode.
 This is a reasonable assumption, as the user likely does not expect `warn` flags to be touched at all in this mode.

-The `--max-warnings` flag should be disabled when the `--quiet` flag is in use, as it requires that `warn` rules are run to know the current number of reported warnings.
-This should provide an error when the two flags are used together.
+In cases of conflicting flags such as the `--max-warnings` flag, this altered `--quiet` flag behavior should be disabled while it is in use.
+This is to ensure that the `--max-warnings` flag continues to work as expected.
+The predicate API should not be set, and existing behavior of filtering the output should be used.
+This altered behavior should output to the console on run that `--quiet` is slower when used alongside flags that require warnings to be run, as well as documented.

 ## Documentation